ibm-s390-linux/s390-tools/README.md

    Display unique DASD ID, either UID or volser.

  * genprotimg:
-   Create a protected virtualization image.
+   Create an IBM Secure Execution (protected virtualization) image.
+The genprotimg command is a symbolic link to the `pvimg create` command.

  * udev rules:
    - 59-dasd.rules: rules for unique DASD device nodes created in /dev/disk/.